Sheet music: 15th century

 A common format for issuing multi-part, polyphonic music during the Renaissance was partbooks.
-In this format, each voice-part for a collection of five-part madrigals, for instance, would be printed separately in its own book, such that all five part-books would be needed to perform the music.
+In this format, each voice-part for a collection of five-part madrigals, for instance, would be printed separately in its own book, such that all five partbooks would be needed to perform the music.
 The same partbooks could be used by singers or instrumentalists.
-Scores for multi-part music were rarely printed in the Renaissance, although the use of score format as a means to compose parts simultaneously (rather than successively, as in the late Middle Ages) is credited to Josquin des Prez.
+Scores for multi-part music were rarely printed in the Renaissance, although the use of score format as a means to compose parts simultaneously (rather than successively, as in the late Middle Ages) is credited to Josquin des Prez, a composer of high-renaissance music.

 The effect of printed music was similar to the effect of the printed word, in that information spread faster, more efficiently, at a lower cost, and to more people than it could through laboriously hand-copied manuscripts.
 It had the additional effect of encouraging amateur musicians of sufficient means, who could now afford sheet music, to perform.
 This in many ways affected the entire music industry.
 Composers could now write more music for amateur performers, knowing that it could be distributed and sold to the middle class.

 This meant that composers did not have to depend solely on the patronage of wealthy aristocrats.
 Professional players could have more music at their disposal and they could access music from different countries.
-It increased the number of amateurs, from whom professional players could then earn money by teaching them.
+It increased the number of amateurs, allowing professional players to earn money by teaching them.
 Nevertheless, in the early years, the cost of printed music limited its distribution.
 Another factor that limited the impact of printed music was that in many places, the right to print music was granted by the monarch, and only those with a special dispensation were allowed to do so, giving them a monopoly.
 This was often an honour (and economic boon) granted to favoured court musicians or composers.